jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

 {.r-stretch}

 {{% note %}}
 and I was so excited and happy for them that they had found that!
 I also said to myself, “It’s really odd that I’m not like them, isn’t it?”

+So where were we?
+Oh yeah -
 {{% /note %}}

 ---